Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You use WhiteSource Bolt to scan a Node.js application.

-**The WhiteSource Bolt scan identifies numerous libraries that have invalid licenses.** The libraries are used only during development and are not part of a production deployment.
+**The WhiteSource Bolt scan identifies numerous libraries that have invalid licenses.** <mark>The libraries are used only during development and are not part of a production deployment.</mark>

 You need to ensure that **WhiteSource Bolt only scans production dependencies.**